LSEG-API-Samples/Example.WebSocketAPI.Python.MRN/README.md

 *Note:* The news message is in UTF-8 JSON string format.
 Some news messages that contain special Unicode character may not be able to show in Windows OS console (cmd, git bash, powershell, etc) due to the OS limitation.
 Those messages will be print as ```UnicodeEncodeError exception.
 Cannot decode Unicode character``` message in a console instead.

 **Update (As of December 2021)**: The example now supports the Refinitiv Real-Time -- Optimized (RTO - formerly known as ERT in Cloud) connection.
+You do not need to switch to the [ERT-in-Cloud](https://github.com/Refinitiv-API-Samples/Example.WebSocketAPI.Python.MRN/tree/ERT-in-Cloud) branch anymore.
 * The RTO console example: Please check my colleague's [Refinitiv-API-Samples/Example.WebSocketAPI.Python.MRN.RTO](https://github.com/Refinitiv-API-Samples/Example.WebSocketAPI.Python.MRN.RTO) GitHub Repository.
+* The RTO notebook example: mrn_notebook_app_rto.ipynb notebook file.
+  - Special thanks to Neeranat Junsuriyawong from the Solutions Consultant team for the contribution to this RTO notebook example.
 * The deployed Refinitiv Real-Time Distribution System (RTDS) examples are mrn_console_app.py console application and mrn_notebook_app.ipynb notebook files.

 ## Prerequisite

-This example is focusing on the Refinitiv Machine Readable News (MRN) data processing only.
+This example project supports all Refinitiv Machine Readable News (MRN) data consumption from Refinitiv Real-Time with the WebSocket API.
+However, the data model description is focusing on the Real-Time News (MRN_STORY) data processing only.
 I highly recommend you check the  [WebSocket API Tutorials](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-websocket-api/tutorials) page if you are not familiar with WebSocket API.
 The Tutorials page provides a step-by-step guide (connect, log in, request data, parse data, etc) for developers who are interested in developing a WebSocket application to consume real-time data from Refinitiv Real-Time.

 ## Machine Readable News Overview